-The theme of this year’s study weekend will be ‘Wales and the Marches in the Wars of the Roses’.
-Speakers and talks confirmed so far are: Sara Elin Roberts on 'Jasper Tudor'; Matthew Lewis on 'Richard, Duke of York in Wales and the Marches'; Anne Sutton on 'Shrewsbury during the reign of Richard III and Anne', and Livia Visser-Fuchs on ‘A Welshman at Troy in the 15th Century’.
+TThe theme of this year’s study weekend was ‘Wales and the Marches in the Wars of the Roses’.
+Speakers and talks included: Sara Elin Roberts on 'Jasper Tudor'; Matthew Lewis on 'Richard, Duke of York in Wales and the Marches'; Anne Sutton on 'Shrewsbury during the reign of Richard III and Anne', and Livia Visser-Fuchs on ‘A Welshman at Troy in the 15th Century’.

-There will also be a group visit to Ludlow Castle.
+There was also a group visit to Ludlow Castle.

 Banbury still has a cross on Horsefair, but it is a 19th Century replacement as the original was destroyed by the Puritans.

-It is a long time since we visited Broughton Castle, where we will spend the afternoon.
+In the afternoon we visited Broughton Castle.
 The core of this moated and fortified manor house dates from 1306, the gateway is early 15thc and the rest is from the 1550s.
 Ownership of Broughton Castle has been with the same family (the Fiennes) since 1447.

 The City of Lancaster

 ur annual pilgrimage to remember King Richard.
 Late morning service in Sutton Cheney Church and afternoon looking round the battlefield; there is an entertaining re-enactment of the Battle of Bosworth amid colourful tents.

 The Mary Rose

 © The Mary Rose TrustWe have been to see the Mary Rose at different stages of its preservation, but now she is in her new permanent home and we will be able to see her clearly.